edt-xx/pipes/README.md

 So what are pipes?
 They are a set of co-routines that pass values via connections.
-In the simplest case case there is only one connection.
+In the simplest case there is only one connection.
 An example, ignoring types for now:
 ```
 const simplePipe = .{ .{gen, .{100}},  .{console, ._}}
 ```